-Late Work: late work will not be accepted.
-If you are sick and cannot complete your assignments or if you have any other legitimate excuse (as determined by the professor) email me.
+Late Work: Late work will not be accepted.
+If you are sick and cannot complete your work or if you have another legitimate excuse (as determined by the professor) please email me so that we can make the appropriate arrangements for the completion of your coursework.